Two Color Garter Stitch Washcloth Free Knitting Pattern

 Knit with Liz Chandler @PurlsAndPixels 🧶

-Watch the full process here or continue reading to see everything in smaller steps.
+Watch the full process here, or keep reading to see everything in smaller steps.

 Yarn to Knit Washcloths